The Essential Whole30 Costco Shopping List

 They also have grass fed compliant hot dogs for a fast meal, and Aidell’s Chicken and Apple Sausage which works great for Healthy Sausage and Veggies Sheet Pan Dinner.

-You’ll even find pulled pork which can be a great salad topping, but I love it on top of shredded cabbage and topped with homemade chimichurri.
+You’ll even find pulled pork which can be a great salad topping, but I love it on top of shredded cabbage and topped with Cilantro chimichurri.

 Which shouldn’t be a surprise because I eat my weight in chimichurri while doing a Whole30.